tristanrussell/DoD/Readme.txt

 case sensitive but you WILL miss your go for misspelling a command or entering an invalid command.
 Also, valid inputs will use a turn whether they succeed or not.)

-After you have finished your turn, Lord Michael will take his turn.
+After you have finished your turn, Lord Michael will take his turn (if you are playing with bots).
 Lord Michael takes turns just like you however his only goal is to catch you.
 He will not need to stop to pickup gold or exit the dungeon, therefore he will only use the MOVE and LOOK commands.

 Good Luck!